talmago/spacy_crfsuite/README.md

 model/model.pkl
 ```

-We can also evaluate on a dev set to get f1 & classification report.
-Below we use the training examples.
+Below is a command line to test the CRF model and print the classification report (In the example we use the training set, however normally we would use a held out set).

 ```sh
 $ python -m spacy_crfsuite.eval examples/restaurent_search.md -m model/model.pkl -lm en_core_web_sm